-As long as your rabbit is at least 12 weeks old and you introduce it slowly then oregano shouldn’t cause any digestive problems to your rabbits.
+As long as your rabbit is at least 12 weeks old and you introduce it slowly, oregano shouldn’t cause any digestive problems for your rabbit.

 What are the benefits of feeding oregano to rabbits?

-In order for you to properly understand the benefits of feeding oregano to your rabbits, you can use the nutrient constrain calculator for rabbits to see what nutrients your rabbit is getting whenever you feed them oregano.
+In order for you to properly understand the benefits of feeding oregano to your rabbits, you can use the nutrient constrain calculator for rabbits to see what nutrients your rabbits are getting whenever you feed them oregano.

 You can also click on the blue icon beside the nutrient to see its benefits and deficiency: